fluent-plugins-nursery/fluent-plugin-systemd/README.md

 See [matching details](docs/Matching-Details.md) for a more exhaustive description of this property and how to use it.

-**`pos_file`**

-_This parameter is deprecated and will be removed in favour of storage in v1.0._

-Path to pos file, stores the journald cursor.
-File is created if does not exist.

 **`storage`**

 Configuration for a [storage plugin](http://docs.fluentd.org/v0.14/articles/storage-plugin-overview) used to store the journald cursor.

-_Upgrading from `pos_file`_

-If `pos_file` is specified in addition to a storage plugin with persistent set to true, the cursor will be copied from the `pos_file` on startup, and the old `pos_file` removed.

 **`read_from_head`**

 If true reads all available journal from head, otherwise starts reading from tail, ignored if pos file exists (and is valid).
 Defaults to false.

-**`strip_underscores`**

-_This parameter is deprecated and will be removed in favour of entry in v1.0._

-If true strips underscores from the beginning of systemd field names.
-May be useful if outputting to kibana, as underscore prefixed fields are unindexed there.

 **`entry`**